Tonle Sap: Geology

-Tonlé Sap Lake is located in the northwest of the lower Mekong plain, formed by the collision and collapse of the Indian Plate and the Eurasian Plate.
+Tonle Sap Lake is located in the northwest of the lower Mekong plain, formed by the collision and collapse of the Indian Plate and the Eurasian Plate.
+The lower Mekong basin rests on an ancient block of continental crust that has remained relatively stable since the Jurassic Period, a period of over 150 million years.
+Large areas were covered by an inland sea during the upper Mesozoic Era, during which thick red-bed sandstones and evaporites were deposited.
 The lower Mekong plain used to be a bay, and the sea level rose rapidly at the end of the last glacial period.
-About 4.5 m high, cores from this period found near Angkor contain tidal deposits, as well as salt marshes and mangrove swamp deposits, deposited in caves about 7,900-7,300 years ago.
-The sediments of Lake Sap also show signs of marine influence.
-The current river morphology of the Mekong Delta was developed over the past 6,000 years, while the remaining waters in the northwest corner of the lower Mekong plain formed the Tonlé Sap.
+About 4.5 m high, cores from this period found near Angkor contain tidal deposits, as well as salt marshes and mangrove swamp deposits, deposited in caves about 7,900–7,300 years ago.
+The sediments of Tonle Sap also show signs of marine influence.
+The current river morphology of the Mekong Delta was developed over the past 6,000 years, while the remaining waters in the northwest corner of the lower Mekong plain formed the Tonle Sap.

+The Cambodian floodplain is mostly less than 100 meters in elevation, but a few higher outcroppings are scattered throughout the plain and much of northern Cambodia is characterized by rolling and dissected plains between 100 and 200 meters elevation.
+The plain is the result of erosion and sedimentation.
+The sediments vary in depth from at least 500 meters near the mouth of the Mekong to only about 30 meters at Phnom Penh, with bedrock outcroppings in isolated hills above the plain in several places.

+Hartung & Koeberl (1994) suggest Tonle Sap could be an impact crater left from an impact that had a relatively low angle, and the possible source of the Australasian strewnfield, though this hypothesis has been widely discarded.